 We then assess the ad against the rules in light of the responses.
 If we need more information to make our judgement, we may seek further clarification, evidence or independent expert advice, or in exceptional circumstances we or one of the parties to the complaint might request non-binding industry advice from one of the CAP Panels.
 We’ll draw up a draft recommendation outlining the complaint, the advertiser’s response, our assessment and a recommended course of action.
 We’ll give all appropriate parties the opportunity to comment on the accuracy of the draft.
 This is not our final ruling.
 The recommendation will be sent to the ASA Council for their consideration and final decision.

-The ASA Council is the independent jury that is solely responsible for deciding if the Advertising Codes have been broken.
+The ASA Council is the independent jury that is responsible for deciding if the Advertising Codes have been broken in a formal investigation.
 The Council will consider the recommendation but is free to come to its own conclusion.
 The Council receives recommendations via an online system and makes rulings on a weekly basis.
 If there is a division of opinion amongst the Council, the members will vote on whether to uphold or not uphold the complaint the week after the recommendation was first sent to them.
 A minority of cases (generally those that are likely to have the greatest impact on the advertising industry) are discussed at a face-to-face Council meeting.